 We know from years of experience working with communities and volunteers, the fantastic job they do managing former public buildings and continue to provide essential facilities when the Council is unable to.
 Transfer examples include Grimsby Ice Rink, sports pavilions, recreation grounds, and buildings now used as community hubs.

 Community Asset Transfer is not new to us.
-Since the writing of the approach in 2016, we have already agreed over 15 transfers as of June 2020.
+Since the writing of the approach in 2016, we have already agreed over 15 transfers and have 9 active cases as of March 2021.